Flintshire Public Services Board

 - A globally responsible Wales

 The Assessment provides a contemporary picture of life and well-being in Flintshire.
-The themes included in the assessment will be things that matter to you.
-We would like you to tell us if you recognise the picture it paints of Flintshire.
+The themes included in the assessment will be things that matter to you:

 The Flintshire PSB is made up of senior leaders from a number of public and voluntary organisations.
 The Board has a membership made up of both statutory members (i.e. prescribed by law) and invited members as listed below.
 The statutory members are shown with an *